 Multimodal Endoscopy

-UCI Beckman Laser Institute & Medical Clinic has played a prominent role in the development of fiber-based microendoscopic technologies and translated these technologies for imaging.
-Although each optical probing technique provides important diagnostic parameters, integration using several methods is necessary to effectively diagnosis and manage complex diseases.
-An example is cardiovascular diseases, such as atherosclerosis, where diagnosis relies on interpreting information about tissue structure, chemical compositions and tissue mechanical properties.
-Another example is for the diagnosis of cancer where multiple parameters are important for early diagnosis.
+The Institute has played a prominent role in developing fiber-based microendoscopic technologies and translating these technologies for imaging.
+While each optical probing technique provides important diagnostic parameters, integrating multiple methods is necessary for effectively diagnosing and managing complex diseases.
+For example, diagnosing cardiovascular diseases like atherosclerosis relies on interpreting information about tissue structure, chemical compositions, and mechanical properties.
+Similarly, cancer diagnosis benefits from multiple parameters for early detection.